• 001 - the logo.jpg

 Northern Ireland

-Most of the sites covered here which are of interest to the dark tourist are related to Northern Ireland's politically charged status, namely to the "Troubles" of the decades between the 1960s and the end of last century (and partly still palpable to this present day).
-But there is also the legacy of the Titanic, which was built in Belfast.
+Many of the sites covered here which are of interest to the dark tourist are related to Northern Ireland's politically charged status, namely to the "Troubles" of the decades between the 1960s and the end of last century (and partly still palpable to this present day).
+But there is also the legacy of the Titanic, which was built in Northern Ireland's capital Belfast.
 This legacy has in recent years become a major development in the city's tourism portfolio.

 The divide of (and over) Northern Ireland has its roots in the history of the island and its domination by England for centuries until the larger southern part became independent in 1922-1924 – see under Republic of Ireland for some details of this.
 The price for that independence, however, was partition, namely that six counties of the province of Ulster were not included in the new Republic but remained with the UK.
 The reason for this was mainly that Ulster was predominantly Protestant, while the rest of Ireland was mostly Catholic.
 The demographic set-up has however shifted in recent years and before long Protestants will no longer form the majority in Northern Ireland either (because Catholics, unsurprisingly, reproduce more – see also Vatican).